nicolassturmel/media-network-manager-cloud/README.md

 It is work in progress.
 At the moment it:
 * Shows the topology of the network
+* Shows the different VLANs using colors
-* Gives information on switch ports: what is it connected to, bandwith, multicast group registration..
+* Gives information on switch ports: what is it connected to, bandwith, VLAN, multicast group registration..
 * Shows the different MDNS services and, if there, shows SDP information and if it is AES67, ST-2022-7
 * Traces the groups registration on the network (light the network path where the group has been registered)